SERG-Delft/Metamorphic-Testing-of-Deep-Code-Models/README.md

 - **`supplementary-V1.pdf`**: This file contains the **initial dataset**, encompassing all records, including some that were marked as doubtful.
 Some records have undergone modifications following discussions and double-checking by the authors for the final paper.
 Therefore, **minor differences may exist** between this dataset and the final tables presented in the published paper.

+- **`PreFinal` folder**: This folder contains **two `.bib` files (`Scholar.bib` and `primarystudies.bib`)** with details about the **pre-final papers** considered in our literature review.
+Some of the papers listed in these files were later removed from the final version after further refinement and selection.
+However, these files provide **insights into the intermediate stages of our data collection process**, capturing the middle journey of our work.

 ## Authors

 - **Ali Asgari** (Delft University of Technology) - [Email](mailto:a.asgari-2@tudelft.nl)